 Dash Hudson knows how important social media trends are to marketers — and how time-consuming it can be to stay on top of them.
 TikTok Trending Sounds help busy social marketers save time navigating the native app with one central location to schedule TikTok content.

 What’s more, Dash Hudson helps you stay on top of the trends most relevant to your brand and their social accounts — Vision helps predict which visual content from your library has the best chance to perform, while Social Media Insights give brands personalized insights and data on the content — and trends that work best on social.
+For a broader and more comprehensive source of information and guidance, please consult our Social Media Trends Report.

 Brands can find trends on social media in a number of ways.
 Other than scrolling through social channels yourself, here are a few ways you can trending topics on social media: